CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 Switch component inventory can be viewed from either the NetQ CLI or NetQ UI.

 {{< tabs "TabID87" >}}

+{{< tab "NetQ UI" >}}

+To view switch components:

+1. Locate the Inventory|Devices card on your workbench.

+2. Hover over the card, and change to the large size card using the size picker.

+    By default the Switches tab is shown displaying the total number of switches, ASIC vendors, OS versions, license status, NetQ Agent versions, and specific platforms deployed across all of your switches.

+    {{< figure src="/images/netq/inventory-devices-large-switches-tab-230.png" width="500" >}}

+You can hover over any of the segments in a component distribution chart to highlight a specific type of the given component.
+When you *hover*, a tooltip appears displaying:

+- the name or value of the component type, such as the version number or status
+- the total number of switches with that type of component deployed compared to the total number of switches
+- percentage of this type with respect to all component types

+    {{< figure src="/images/netq/inventory-devices-large-switches-tab-component-highlight-230.png" width="650" >}}

+Additionally, sympathetic highlighting is used to show the related component types relevant to the highlighted segment and the number of unique component types associated with this type (shown in blue here).

+{{< /tab >}}

 {{< tab "NetQ CLI" >}}